UserLevelUp/OpNode/README.md

 ## Dev Info

 If you are a developer the solution or the .sln file is in PWord4 project.
 Start from there and it will load all projects and libraries together.
+The startup project should be set to MyPword even though the solution is in PWord4 currently.
+Also I'm doing development in Visual Studio 2022 so you may not have the best experience in older version of Visual Studio.

 ## Welcome